slushman/slushman-astro/src/pages/post/phpunit-tests-wp-cli.md

 ---
 layout: layout:Post
-date: "2018-01-18"
+pubDate: "2018-01-18"
 title: "PHPUnit tests and WP-CLI"
 category: ["Development"]
-heroAccount: 'chuttersnap'
+heroAccount: "chuttersnap"
-heroPhotographer: 'chuttersnap'
+heroPhotographer: "chuttersnap"
 description: "Do you know 100% if that 'simple' code change in your plugin broke something?
 Setup PHPUnit to add tests and get more confidence in your code changes."
 slug: phpunit-tests-wp-cli
 ---